 For compatibility, functions and their arguments in Calc have almost identical names to their counterparts in Microsoft Excel.
 However, both Excel and Calc have functions that the other lacks.
-Occasionally, too, functions with the same names in Calc and Excel have different arguments, or slightly different names for the same argument-neither of which can be imported to the other.
-However, perhaps nine-tenths of functions can be imported between Calc and Excel without any problems.
+Occasionally, functions with the same names in Calc and Excel have different arguments, or slightly different names for the same argument-neither of which can be imported to the other.
+However, the majority of functions can be used in both Calc and Excel without any change.